MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 This article provides an overview of SDN Multisite, including its benefits and current limitations.
 You can use it as a guide to help design your network topology and disaster recovery plan.

 SDN Multisite allows you to expand the capabilities of traditional SDN on Azure Stack HCI clusters deployed at different physical locations.
 SDN Multisite enables native Layer 2 and Layer 3 connectivity across different physical locations for virtualized workloads.
-In this article, all references to sites means physical locations.
+In this article, all references to sites mean physical locations.

 For information about how to manage SDN Multisite, see [Manage SDN Multisite for Azure Stack HCI](../manage/manage-sdn-multisite.md).